watworks/watworks-ops/README.md

 # watworks-ops

-Watworks-ops is currently planned as a series of containers for building container environments
+Watworks-ops is currently planned as a series of containers for building container environments (kubernetes).

+It is going to be geared toward AWS starting off, but engineered to be deployable to GCE or Azure as well

 It employs a technique I'm currently dubbing "container transparency"